Pansu pullback and rigidity of mappings between Carnot groups: Introduction

 Our next result, which is a key ingredient in the rigidity theorems above, concerns the interaction between Sobolev mappings and differential forms.
 We recall that pullback of smooth $k$-forms by a $W^{1,k+1}_{\loc}$-mapping $f:\R^n\supset U\ra \R^m$ commutes with the exterior derivative, i.e.

 for all $\om\in \Om^k(\R^m)$; here the exterior derivative on the left hand side is interpreted distributionally.
-To our knowledge this was first observed by Reshetnyak, who used it in his approach to quasiconformal and quasiregular mappings \cite{reshetnyak_space_mappings_bounded_distortion}; it has many other applications to geometric mapping theory in Euclidean space.
+To our knowledge this was first observed by Reshetnyak, who used it in his approach to quasiconformal and quasiregular mappings \cite{reshetnyak_space_mappings_bounded_distortion,reshetnyak67-distorsion}; it has many other applications to geometric mapping theory in Euclidean space.
 Now let $f:G\supset U\ra G'$ be a $W^{1,p}_{\loc}$ mapping where $G$, $G'$ are Carnot groups and $U$ is an open subset.
 Since $f$ need not be a Sobolev mapping with respect to the Euclidean metrics (\ref{eqn_sobolev_pullback_theorem_rn}) is not applicable.
 On the other hand we may define the {\bf Pansu pullback} of a smooth $k$-form $\om\in \Om^k(U')$ to be the $k$-form with measurable coefficients $f_P^*\om$ given by

 here we are viewing the Pansu differential as a graded homomorphism $D_Pf(p):\fg\ra \fg'$, and identifying tangent spaces of $G$, $G'$ with their respective Lie algebras via left translation.
-It turns out that unlike ordinary pullback, Pansu pullback does not commute with the exterior derivative.
-For instance, the equation $df_P^*\om=f_P^*d\om$ holds for a smooth contact diffeomorphism $f:\H\ra\H$ of the Heisenberg group and every smooth form $\om$ only if $f$ preserves the foliation of $\H$ by cosets of the center.
+It turns out that unlike ordinary pullback, Pansu pullback does not commute with the exterior derivative, even for smooth contact diffeomorphisms (see Lemma~\ref{lem_pullback_exterior_derivative}).
 Nonetheless, there is a partial generalization of (\ref{eqn_sobolev_pullback_theorem_rn}) to Carnot groups.
 To state this, we will need the notion of the weight of a differential form; the weight $\wt(\al)$ of a differential form $\al$ is defined using its decomposition with respect to the diagonalizable action of the Carnot scaling on $\La^*\fg$, see Section~\ref{se:weights}.